pablo-abc/felte/README.md

 ## Packages

 This repository is a mono-repo containing multiple packages located in the `packages` directory.
-(Maintained using [Lerna](https://lerna.js.org/)).
+Maintained using [Bolt](https://github.com/boltpkg/bolt) and [Changesets](https://github.com/atlassian/changesets).

 ### [felte](./packages/felte/README.md)